+Maximum Sales Charge (Load) (as a percentage of subscription amount) None

+Maximum Early Repurchase Fee (as a percentage of repurchased amount) None

-(As a Percentage of Net Assets Attributable to Shares)(1)
+Annual Expenses (As a percentage of Net Assets attributable to shares)(1)

-Investment Management Fee (2) 0.50%
+Investment Management Fee(2) 0.50%

-Other Expenses (3) 0.42%
+Other Expenses(3) 0.45%

-Acquired Fund Fees and Expenses (3)(4) 4.08%
+Acquired Fund Fees and Expenses(3)(4) 3.85%

-Total Annual Expenses 5.00%
+Total Annual Expenses 4.80%

 Less: Management Fee Waiver (5) 0.40%

-Net Annual Expenses 4.60%
+Net Annual Expenses 4.40%

 - (1) This table summarizes the expenses of the Fund and is designed to help investors understand the costs and expenses they will bear, directly or indirectly, by investing in the Fund. - (2) For its provision of advisory services to the Fund, the Investment Manager is entitled to an annual Investment Management Fee equal to 0.50% of the Fund's net assets determined as of quarter-end, payable quarterly in arrears.
 The Investment Management Fee will be calculated before giving effect to any repurchase of Shares in the Fund effective as of that date and will decrease the net profits or increase the net losses of the Fund that are credited to its Shareholders. - (3) "Other Expenses" (as defined below) and Acquired Fund Fees and Expenses are based on estimated amounts for the current fiscal year. - (4) In addition to the Fund's direct expenses, the Fund indirectly bears a pro-rata share of the expenses of the Investment Funds.
-Private Investment Funds generally charge, in addition to management fees calculated as a percentage of the average net asset value ("NAV") of the Fund's investment, performance-based fees generally from 0% to 20% of the net capital appreciation in the Fund's investment for the year or other measurement period, subject to loss carryforward provisions, as defined in the respective Investment Funds' agreements.
+Private Investment Funds generally charge, in addition to management fees calculated as a percentage of the average NAV of the Fund's investment, performance-based fees generally from 0% to 20% of the net capital appreciation in the Fund's investment for the year or other measurement period, subject to loss carryforward provisions, as defined in the respective Investment Funds' agreements.
 The fees and expenses indicated are based on estimated amounts for the current fiscal year.
 In the future, these fees and expenses may be substantially higher or lower than reflected, because certain fees are based on the performance of the Underlying Managers (Investment Funds), which fluctuate over time.
 In addition, the Fund's portfolio changes from time to time, which will result in different Acquired Fund Fees and Expenses.